WHO / Mikhail Grigorev

 Health and health equity are sensitive to the complex interplay of these megatrends.
 They can contribute to acute health emergencies, high carbon emissions, cybersecurity threats, rising inequalities and mis- and disinformation.
 Yet these changes also offer solutions and opportunities to strengthen health systems and ensure they can anticipate and respond to future demands.

-Key focus areas for EPW2 that are emerging from research and ongoing dialogue with countries and partners in the European Region include:
+Key focus areas for EPW2 that emerged from research and dialogue with countries and partners in the European Region included:

 • tackling the surge of noncommunicable diseases and mental health issues